jcreamer898/webpack-es6-lab/slides/content/slides.md

 # Contact me!

 * We do Rails, Grunt, WebPack, ES6.
-* Would love to chat about code, or if you want a job...
+* Would love to chat about code, or if you want a job, talk to me or Ben...
 * [@jcreamer898](http://twitter.com/jcreamer898)
 * [jonathan.creamer@lonelyplanet.com](mailto:jonathan.creamer@lonelyplanet.com)
 * http://bit.ly/webpack-es6-lab